clementgng/socialmedia/README.md

 npm run client

-At the moment, every user's profile picture is a picture of Rainn Wilson as Dwight Schrute from the American TV show, The Office
+At the moment, every new user's profile picture is a picture of Rainn Wilson as Dwight Schrute from the American TV show, The Office

 TODO in future when I have time: